Seirdy/seirdy.one/content/about/uses.md

 : IRC client.
 I might use [senpai](https://sr.ht/~taiite/senpai/) eventually, if I can get it to play well with espeak-ng.

 Newsboat
 : Feed reader for RSS and Atom feeds.
-I'm thinking of switching to an feed-to-IMAP or Maildir setup eventually so I can get sync and use mblaze, and replace a TUI with a CLI.
+I'm thinking of switching to a feed-to-IMAP or Maildir setup eventually so I can get sync and use mblaze, and replace a TUI with a CLI.
 Ideally something that supports [WebSub.](https://websub.net/draft)

 Orca
 : Screen reader.
 Great for when I'm dealing with overstimulation and need to "turn everything off" for a while.
 I don't actually rely on this to use my machine.